matthewjberger/ecs/README.md

 # Parsecs

-This is a small ecs implementation in Rust that demonstrates storing and accessing column oriented data while still ensuring memory safety.
+This is an ecs architecture implementation in Rust that demonstrates storing and accessing column oriented data while still ensuring memory safety.

 # Example